-Another important consideration alongside convergence speed and communication cost is the computational cost of FL.
-In cross-device scenarios, clients may be a highly diverse set of devices, and a federation may have clients with a wide range of computational power (e.g., different generations of smartphones) \cite{AdvancesInFL}.
-This has two practical implications: the time taken to perform local training may represent the bottleneck in terms of FL training time due to stragglers \cite{TowardsEffSched}, and FL deployments that drop stragglers \cite{FLAtScale} may end up regularly dropping the same (straggling) clients, skewing the global model in favour of faster clients.
-Furthermore, recent research indicates the total energy consumed by an FL system can exceed the energy used in centralised training, motivating development of FL algorithms that are cheaper in terms of computation and energy cost \cite{FLSavePlanet}.
+There are many factors to consider when designing an FL algorithm for real-world use.
+Alongside convergence speed, the total computational cost of FL is very important.
+In cross-device FL, clients may be a highly diverse set of devices with a wide range of computational power (e.g., different generations of smartphones) \cite{AdvancesInFL}.
+This has two practical implications: the time taken to perform local training may be the most significant bottleneck \cite{TowardsEffSched}, and FL deployments that drop stragglers \cite{FLAtScale} may end up regularly dropping the same clients, skewing the global model in favour of faster clients.
+Furthermore, research indicates the total energy consumed by FL can exceed the energy consumed by centralised training, motivating FL algorithms with lower computational costs \cite{FLSavePlanet}.

-Table 4 shows the total number of Floating Point Operations (FLOPs) required on average for the local update of each FL algorithm using $K = 10$ local steps.
-The total FLOPs for each algorithm was calculated as the sum of FLOPs required to compute $K$ minibatch gradients \cite{MeasureAlgEff} and update the local model using the adaptive optimiser, plus the FLOPs required to compute full-batch gradients for Mimelite.
-We do not consider the cost of work on the server, because it is negligible compared to the total cost of client updates (considering there are a very large number of clients).
-We also only calculate FLOPs from an algorithmic standpoint, and do not consider optimisations such as vectorised functions, as these are reliant on specific client hardware.
-See Appendix B.6 for full details about how the Table 4 values were calculated, and Appendix C for the corresponding values for the $K = 50$ scenarios.